vibz2/Talk-to-me/README.md

 In contrast to normal AI therapists, Talk To Me provides a wide array of therapy techniques:
 Cognitive Behavioral Therapy, Somatic Therapy, Psychodynamic Therapy; so that everyone can have the support which best suits them!
 Users can chat with one of three virtual therapists, each representing a different approach to healing.
-Sessions are powered by the **Gemini API** and saved locally for privacy and easy revisiting.
+Sessions are powered by the **Gemini API** and saved locally through cookies for privacy and easy revisiting.

 ---